rainwater-tornado/site/content/collections/rainshadow-mlp-music/index.md

 ## Season 4

-Seasons 4 to 7 follow a similar format (although season 7 does not include a booklet).
+Seasons 4 to 7 follow a similar format.
 From the description of a [YouTube video](https://web.archive.org/web/20140913204441/http://www.youtube.com/watch?v=4f7XCXd4SX8):

 > The soundtrack is split into 2 downloads.
 This first contains discs 1 & 3, which have all of the songs, backing vocal versions, and instrumentals by Daniel Ingram.
 The second download contains disc 2, which is the complete season 4 BGM collection by William Anderson.
 >